Open for applications until 31 May

 For peers visiting organisations in Sweden, the financial allowance will be transferred upon arrival in Sweden, to what is called a prepaid card.
 Peers from Sweden will receive the allowance directly to their bank account, before departure.

-Participants of SAYP peer shadowing in Sweden and Schengen are insured against illness and accidents during the peer shadowing visit through the Swedish State Group Insurance and Personal Insurance.
+Participants of SAYP peer shadowing in Sweden and Schengen are insured against illness and accidents during the peer shadowing visit through the Swedish State Insurance for Foreign Visitors.

 The application periods are 1 March 2020 – 31 May 2020 and 1 September – 30 November 2020.
 SI accepts applications and takes decisions on an ongoing basis throughout the application periods.
 A decision is usually announced about one month after the application has been submitted.